 Dr. Jonathan Trinastic earned his PhD in physics at the University of Florida.
 He is interested in renewable energy technology and sustainable energy policies, as well as living by Ernst Schumacher’s mantra that “small is beautiful.”
 Read more of Jonathan’s work at his personal blog, Goodnight Earth, and follow him on Twitter @jptrinastic.
 All views expressed are solely his own and do not reflect those of his employer.

 Lorna was our very first editor!
-For two years she helped to establish our editorial standards and tone.
+For our first two years, she established our editorial standards and writing tone.
 Originally from the U.K., she is the founder of Ideal Type and Embark Editorial Agency in the Greater Los Angeles Area.

 Dr. Norman Rusin is a freelance copy editor and journalist who assists writers to produce sound and telling communications.
 He graduated from the University of Pennsylvania with a PhD in Italian Studies.
 In his research, he looks at how science, literature, and art complement each other in our understanding of the world.